Stephanie-Ash/jewellery-art/README.md

     * I can set or update the inventory of a product so that I can only sell products that are available.
     * I can add a designer so that I can add new designers and their products to my store.
     * I can edit a designer so that I can change the information about them.
-    * I can delete a designer so that remove designers that are no longer featured in the store.
+    * I can delete a designer so that I can remove designers that are no longer featured in the store.
     * I can view customer contact forms so that I can respond to them.

 ### Design